cypress-io/cypress-documentation/source/guides/references/trade-offs.md

 But what this also means is that your test code **is being evaluated inside the browser**.
 Test code is not evaluated in Node.js, or any other server side language.
 The **only** language we will ever support is the language of the web: JavaScript.

 This trade-off means it makes it a little bit harder to communicate with the backend - like your server or database.
 You will not be able to connect or import those server-side libraries or modules directly.
 Although you can of course require `node_modules` which can be used in the browser.
-Additionally, you will soon have the ability to use Node.js to import or talk directly to your backend scripts once {% issue 684 %} lands.
+Additionally, you have the ability to use Node.js to import or talk directly to your backend scripts using {% url "our Plugins API" writing-a-plugin %} or {% url "`cy.task()`" task %}.

 To talk to your database or server you need to use the {% url `cy.exec()` exec %}, {% url `cy.task()` task %}, or {% url `cy.request()` request %} commands.
 That means you will need to expose a way to seed and setup your database.
 This really is not that hard, but it might take a bit more elbow grease than other testing tools written in your backend language.